itz-me-zappex/flux/README.md

 ```

 ### Overclock NVIDIA GPU on focus
-Command from `lazy-exec-unfocus` is also executed on daemon termination if window appears focused at that moment.
+Command from `lazy-exec-unfocus` is also executed on daemon termination if window appears focused at this moment.

 Add following lines to section responsible for target (use your own values):